vbossica/PowerPlatformConnectors/certified-connectors/ActiveCampaign/README.md

 # ActiveCampaign

-Connector allows you to integrate your workflows with ActiveCampaign.
-For example, you can use the connector to extract data from one source and upload necessary information your need to your ActiveCampaign account.
+This connector allows you to integrate specific workflows with ActiveCampaign.
+You can use this connector to extract data from a data source and upload specific information to your ActiveCampaign account.

 ## Prerequisites